ranaroussi/tiny/README.md

 ## Caching

-Tiny uses Memcached for caching.
+Tiny uses APCu or Memcached for caching.
 To use the cache:

 ```php
 $value = tiny::cache()->get('key');